quickfix-j/quickfixj/.junie/guidelines.md

    ```

 2. Build the project:
-   Junie, please make sure to only use JDK 8 for the build.
+   Junie, please make sure to only use JDK 8 for the build and use the following Java options:
    ```
-   ./mvnw clean install -Dmaven.javadoc.skip=true -PskipBundlePlugin,minimal-fix-latest
+   ./mvnw package -Dmaven.javadoc.skip=true -PskipBundlePlugin,minimal-fix-latest -Xms3g -Xmx6g -Djdk.xml.xpathExprGrpLimit=500 -Djdk.xml.xpathExprOpLimit=500
    ```

 ## Coding Standards